Beer Making Process

 Canning: You will need to set aside approximately 25 minutes to can your beer.
 Our custom printed aluminum cans are a great choice for those who prefer not having to wash their bottles.
 Clearbrook Brewing Company boasts a fully automatic canning machine to fill, lid and wash your beer cans.
 We have plastic PET bottles available for sale, and all caps are provided for glass bottles.

 Each day the beer is made using our custom full mash grain system.

-Packaging: beer can be taken is standard 50 liter sanke style beer kegs or packaged into bottles or cans.
+Packaging: Beer can be taken in standard 50 liter sanke style beer kegs or packaged into bottles or cans.

 Canning: the canning system is automated and only requires the customer to place cans on the conveyor and then place the filled and closed cans into the six packer for convenience.
-The canning process takes about 22 minutes.
+The canning process takes about 15-20 minutes

 Bottling: you are welcome to bring in glass or plastic bottles to package your beer.
-There is an easy to use bottle washer and filling is done via a counter presser filler.
+There is an easy to use bottle washer and filling is done via a counter pressure filler.
 Filling into bottles requires approximately 75 minutes for the average customer.

 Hops: Hops are selected from the Yakima valley in central Washington.
-In addition we will use hops from Europe (example Sazz from Czechsolvakia and also hops from New Zealand (hallertaur type b)
+In addition we will use hops from Europe (example Saaz from the Czech Republic and also hops from New Zealand (hallertaur type b))

 Yeast: At Clearbrook brewing we maintain a continuous supply of live liquid yeast culture for the brewing process.
 When necessary we will use cultures from White labs in California or Wyeast in Oregon State to keep our yeast as fresh and viable as possible.

 Water: Water for the system is derived from Norris creek via the Abbotsford municipal water supply.
 We do a secondary filtration within the shop.